kafka, security, authorization, access-control, governance

 https://csrc.nist.gov/publications/detail/sp/800-162/final

-"Kafka: The Definitive Guide" by Neha Narkhede, Gwen Shapira, and Todd Palino Chapter 10: Securing Kafka provides practical guidance on implementing ACLs in production environments.
+"Kafka: The Definitive Guide" (2nd Edition) by Neha Narkhede, Gwen Shapira, and Todd Palino Chapter on Securing Kafka provides practical guidance on implementing ACLs in production environments.

-Cloud Native Computing Foundation (CNCF) - Security Best Practices for Kafka
+Cloud Native Computing Foundation (CNCF) - Kafka Security in Cloud-Native Environments

-Community-driven best practices for securing Kafka in cloud-native architectures.
+Community-driven best practices for securing Kafka with modern identity and authorization patterns.